loukylor/VRC-Mods/README.md

 Adds a player list to the ShortcutMenu

 ## Features
-Adds a player list to the menu that includes player count.
 Each entry to the player list is a button that will open the user in the QuickMenu on click.
-The player's name will be colored to the rank they are (OGTrustRanks compatible!), each entry also has the player's ping, fps and platform
+The player's name will be colored to the rank they are (OGTrustRanks compatible!), each entry also has the player's ping, fps, platform and avatar performance.
+You may also toggle each of these on and off, so if you don't like how the avatar performance takes up space, you can turn it off.

 There is also a list of info about the game and world you are in.
 It lists: